“There’s no such thing as lasting forever, Elliot. Even if you’re immortal. All there is, is tonight.”

 “When night fell, the city’s entire Kindred court had turned out to Prague Castle in attendance, anticipating the formal announcement of the new hunting grounds open in the Jewish ghetto.”

-“Gasps sounded throughout the crowd as Josef Zvi emerged at the head of the former prince’s ghouls, the Ventrue’s priceless sword belted to his side.”
+“Gasps sounded throughout the crowd as Josef Zvi emerged at the head of the former prince’s ghouls, dressed in finery, the Ventrue’s priceless sword belted to his side.”

 “Josef then announced to the stunned Kindred that as his first act as prince of their city, Prague’s Jewish quarter was now forbidden to all vampires in perpetuity—upon pain of the same fate he’d visited upon the last Kindred who sought to feed there.”